 Towing a car

 Our view is that the safest method is to use a purpose designed trailer.
 There are devices known as A-frames which allow a car to be towed directly, the manufacturers of these devices will assure users that their use is legal.
-The Department for Transport have provides a guidance leaflet on the subject of A frames and dollies: A Frames and Dollies.
+The Department for Transport have provided guidance on the subject of A frames and dollies: www.gov.uk/government/publications/a-frames-and-dollies/a-frames-and-dollies

 The use of A frames may not be permitted by local legislation in some European countries but there is provision, within the EU, for vehicle combinations that are legal in their country of registration to be used when visiting another country where the combination is illegal for locally registered vehicles.
 However you may have to be prepared to argue the point if stopped by the local traffic police!